dereuromark/cakephp-upgrade/README.md

 	.\Console\cake Upgrade.Upgrade [command]

-The short version using Console is preferrer as you will need that Console folder anyway at some point.
+The short version using APP/Console is preferred as you will need those files anyway at some point.
+It is also the documented approach to call shells in 2.x.
+Especially if you plan on using composer for your 2.x app.

 #### This version supports now on top of the original commands/tasks: